AnaBondiguel/Project-Prioritization-Client-2/README.md

   We used bcryot to hash the password.

-  We user body-parser to covert JSON to urlencoded.
+  We used body-parser to convert JSON to url-encoded.

   We used JWT for web token.
+Our token is signed by using a private secret key.
+Our server can generate a token that has the claim "logged in as administrator" and provide that to our client.

+  We used react-router-dom to implement dynamic routing in our web application.

+  We used Material UI to style our website.

   <br />